Appalachian St. routs Columbia International 77-41 - WHIZ News

 Michael Almonacy had seven rebounds for Appalachian State (6-2).

-Jalen Brinson had 8 points for the Rams, whose season-opening losing streak reached six games.
+Jalen Brinson had eight points for the Rams, whose season-opening losing streak reached six games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25